mantil-io/example-chat/README.md

 ```
 mantil deploy
 ```
-This command will create a new stage for your project and deploy it to your node.
+This command will create a new stage for your project with the default name `development` and deploy it to your node.

 Now you can output the stage endpoint with `mantil env -u`.
 This is where the website for this project will be availabe.
 The API endpoints can be invoked by specifying the function and method name in the path, for example `$(mantil env -u)/chat/get`.

 ## Modification

-If you want different behavior out of your function you can make necessary changes to your code the `api` folder.
+If you want different behavior out of your function you can make necessary changes to your code in the `api` folder.

 The client code is located in `client/chat`, to build it run: